 In the upper panel of Fig. 1 we show the source density profile for all X-ray sources without employing a luminosity cut.
-Within the $(0.2 - 3)r_e$ region the observed and predicted radial profiles are in fairly good agreement with each other.
-Contrarily, in the $(4 - 10)r_e$ region a highly significant source excess is detected.
-At the first sight, this result appears to contradict the source density profile of Gilfanov (2004), who concluded that the distribution of LMXBs closely follows the stellar light.
-However, at the time of writing, only relatively shallow Chandra observations of early-type galaxies were available, hence Gilfanov (2004) considered only bright X-ray sources.
-In the lower panel of Fig. 1 we present the radial source density profile including only sources brighter than $5 \times 10^{38}$ erg/s.
-The observed distribution of bright sources follows the stellar light distribution at all radii, being in good agreement with Gilfanov (2004).
+Within the $(0.2-3)r{\rm e}$ region the observed and predicted radial profiles are in fairly good agreement with each other.
+Instead, in the $(4-10)r{\rm e}$ region a highly significant source excess is detected.
+At first sight, this result appears to contradict the source density profile in Gilfanov (2004), who concluded that the distribution of LMXBs closely follows the stellar light.
+However, at the time of writing, only relatively shallow Chandra observations of early-type galaxies were available, and so Gilfanov (2004) considered only bright X-ray sources.
+In the lower panel of Fig. 1 we present the radial source density profile including only sources brighter than 5×10^{38} erg/s.
+The observed distribution of bright sources follows the stellar light distribution at all radii, and are in good agreement with Gilfanov (2004).